Yajin616/AcademicWebsite/content/post/Ph.D. R.P./index.md

 ---
-title: How to write a good PhD research proposal?
+title: How to Write A Good PhD Research Proposal?

 subtitle: Writing a good PhD research proposal is a critical step in the process of pursuing PhD.
 Here is a step-by-step guide I have compiled on how to write a comprehensive research proposal, hoping it can help applicants in need.